zenphantom/ml-git/README.md

 2 - Storage:

-Ml-git needs a configured storage to store data from managed artifacts.
-Please take a look at the [ml-git architecture and internals documentation](docs/mlgit_internals.md) to better understand how ml-git works internally with data.
+ML-Git needs a configured storage to store data from managed artifacts.
+Please take a look at the [ML-Git architecture and internals documentation](docs/mlgit_internals.md) to better understand how ML-Git works internally with data.

 - To configure the storage [see documentation about supported stores and how to configure each one.](docs/storage_configurations.md)

-3 - Ml-git project:
+3 - ML-Git project:

-- An ml-git project is an initialized directory that will contain a configuration file to be used by ml-git in managing entities.
+- An ML-Git project is an initialized directory that will contain a configuration file to be used by ML-Git in managing entities.
 To configure it you can use the basic steps to configure the project described in *[first project documentation.](docs/first_project.md)*

 ### Usage